Training group with Mariama Susan registering trainees

-The WAYout for Women programme aims to build upon WAYout’s strong work to date, in setting up and running women-specific training and facilities programme at the WAYout Centre and in the community.
+The WAYout for Women programme is managed by Susan Kargbo and aims to build upon WAYout’s strong work to date, in setting up and running women-specific training and facilities programme at the WAYout Centre and in the community.
 The Women’s room opened at the WAYout Centre in February 2015 and was equipped, with the support of The Mercers Charity 600, with basic film-making and computer equipment.

 We now aim to conduct outreach, employ female trainers, set up training programmes, conduct a baseline study for evaluation, look for job opportunities for trained women and plan films they will make to raise awareness of women’s issues or celebrate women’s lives.
-This programme aims to increase the number of women already participating in WAYout activities to a target number of 30% of all participants by April 2017.
+This programme aims to increase the number of women already participating in WAYout activities to a target number of 30% of all participants.
 This project is part funded by The Evan Cornish Foundation.

 WAYout has demonstrated that giving disadvantaged young people access to equipment and training in media and music – re-engages even the toughest street youth with learning and community.
 For the women it is harder.
 They have to overcome prejudice and cultural attitudes towards women such as low expectations.
 Many of them support families back in the provinces and are forced into sex work by poverty, trafficking or abuse.
 On the streets they put up with beatings and theft and they risk contracting HIV or sexually transmitted diseases.
 Other female members of WAYout come from very poor backgrounds and could not complete their education.
 And yet, given the chance, these women are bright, enthusiastic and determined to compete in a man’s world.